wombleton/gitlaw-nz/acts/T/Trans-Tasman Mutual Recognition Act 1997.md

     Compare: Trans-Tasman Mutual Recognition Bill 1996 cls 1, 2 (Aust)

-    Section 1(2): Trans-Tasman Mutual Recognition Act 1997 brought into force, on 1 May 1998, by the [Trans-Tasman Mutual Recognition Act Commencement Order 1998][109] (SR 1998/61).
+    Section 1(2): this Act brought into force, on 1 May 1998, by the [Trans-Tasman Mutual Recognition Act Commencement Order 1998][109] (SR 1998/61).

 ##### 2 Interpretation